The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Cue column + writing area

-This layout is inspired by the Cornell note-taking page: a narrow cue area, a wider note area, and a small summary zone.
-For journaling, it works because prompts can sit on the left while the right side stays open for writing.
+This layout borrows the physical logic of the Cornell note-taking page: a cue area, a wider note area, and a summary zone.
+For journaling, it works because prompts can guide the entry without crowding the writing itself.

 Best for